 First of all, many people who snore are often overweight, or are smokers.
 Dropping about 15 per cent of excess body weight does often help men to snore less, but women need to be considerable more overweight than men – about 40 percent overweight – before obesity affects the amount they snore.
 Cutting back on smoking usually helps with snoring as well.

-If you want a good night’s sleep, consider that sleeping aids like sedatives, sleeping pills or anti-histamines could make the problem worse!
-They relax the tissues around the head and neck, and relaxed tissue is one of the problems.
-Taking nasal decongestants or allergy pills during the day, however, could help by unblocking the nasal passages at night.
+If you want a good night’s sleep, consider that sleeping aids, like sedatives, sleeping pills or antihistamines could make the problem worse!
+They relax the tissues around the head and neck, and relaxed tissues is one of the problems.
+Taking nasal decongestants or allergy pills during the day however, could help by unblocking the nasal passages at night.

 Another suggestion is to sleep on your side, as more people snore when they sleep on their backs.
 This may help the moderate snorer, but apparently has little effect on heavy snorers.
 Never the less, one idea was to sew a tennis ball into the back of your pyjamas so that you would either roll back onto your side or wake up.
 The thinking behind that one was that no one snores when they are awake.
 That’s not the best solution either!

 A trip to the snoring aids section of the pharmacy and the suggestions there to try are nasal strips, mouthpieces and nasal sprays, as well as anti-snoring pillows.
 All of these can be expensive, and probably won’t solve the problem every time.
 However, if you want to learn more about these, talk to a pharmacist to see what they would recommend, but remember that these are mostly just for the light to moderate snorer.